-How to Housebreak a Puppy: The Basics of Crate Training
+How to Housebreak a Puppy: The Basics

 A puppy doesn’t have control over muscles of elimination before 4 months of age and all puppies vary in the developmental time of these muscles.
 Smaller dogs have smaller bladders and will need to urinate more frequently.